erlerobot/erle_gitbook_unixintroduction/README.md

 ---
 ##Book

-This book pretend to be a introduction to **Unix** and to the use of the command line.
+This book presents an introduction to **Unix/Linux systems** using [Erle board](http://erlerobot.com/). **Erle** is **a small-size Linux computer for making drones.**

 Throught this tutorial you will learn to use the shell for managing files and directories (copy, move, remove), for changing the permissions of a file, for installing programms...
-All this with examples of the command line when working with **Erle**,  **a small-size Linux computer for making drones.**
+Also you will learns a bit about *vi text editor* and about *shell script*.

 ![erlelogo](erleimg/erlelogo2.png)